tweedegolf/tweedegolf.github.io/_posts/2015-04-03-webvr-and-threejs.md

   camera.quaternion.copy(state.orientation);
 ~~~

-Usually when you want to walk around in a 3D world as a First Person you move and rotate the camera in the desired direction but in this case this isn't possible because the camera's rotation is controlled by the Oculus.
-So we do it the other way round; we keep the camera at a fixed position and move and rotate the world.
+Usually when you want to walk around in a 3D world as a First Person you move and rotate the camera in the desired direction, but in this case this is not possible because the camera's rotation is controlled by the Oculus.
+Instead we do the reverse; keeping the camera at a fixed position while moving and rotating the world.

-To get this to work properly we add an extra pivot to our root scene and we add the world as a child to the pivot:
+To get this to work properly, we add an extra pivot to our root scene and we add the world as a child to the pivot:

 ~~~
 camera